GovernanceGRI Board of Directors

 Dwight Duncan

-Prior to joining McMillan, Mr. Duncan had a distinguished career in public service that spanned close to 25 years.
-During his time as a Member of the Ontario Legislature he served as Deputy Premier, Minister of Finance, Chair of the Management Board of Cabinet, Chair of Cabinet, Government House Leader, Minister of Energy, Minister of Revenue, Minister of Government Services and Opposition House Leader.
-Mr. Duncan delivered six budgets and authored historic reforms to Ontario’s tax, pension, insurance, and energy regimes.
-He played a leadership role in formulating the Province’s response to the economic recession of 2008.
+Dwight also had a distinguished 24-year career in the Ontario Legislature.
+During his time as a Member of Provincial Parliament, he served in a variety of capacities in government and opposition.
+These included Deputy Premier, Minister of Finance, Chair of Cabinet, Chair of Management Board of Cabinet, Minister of Energy and Opposition House Leader.
+He delivered six budgets, authoring major reforms to Ontario’s energy, tax, pension, infrastructure and insurance statutes.
+He played a pivotal role in formulating Ontario’s response to the recession of 2008-2009.

 Graeme Hepworth